If you’re not thinking about IP risk, you’re putting yourself at risk…

 Who is accountable for your IP risk?

 Business risks related to intellectual property (IP) include the risk of losing IP rights before they are adequately protected, and the risk of infringement claims.
-In this two-part blog we will discuss how to manage both risks using a well-known risk management approach from the Project Management Institute (PMI).
+In this two-part blog we will discuss how to manage both risks using well-known risk management approach from the Project Management Institute (PMI).

 We also consider all types of Intellectual Property including patents, industrial designs, trade secrets, trademarks and copyrights.